Find a psychologist in Washington DC

 Post-graduate training is more important than their graduate degree

 Good psychotherapists come in all shapes and sizes.
-Personally, although my degree is in clinical psychology, I make referrals based on the psychotherapist’s postgraduate training, years of experience and expertise.
-Most importantly, I consider whether their skills, training and temperament are a match for the individual’s unique needs.
+Personally, although my degree is in clinical psychology, I make referrals based on the psychotherapist’s postgraduate training, years of experience, and expertise.
+As importantly, I think about their capacity for empathy, their skill in grasping the individual’s unique strengths and struggles and their ability to intervene sensitively and skillfully.
+Most significant, I consider whether their skills, training and temperament are a match for the person’s specific needs.

 Sometimes, the graduate training of the therapist is relevant.
 However, more often, their postgraduate training is more important.
 An exception to this rule relates to those suffering from serious mental health issues with a biological overlay.